TheGriffin518/Brick-Breaker/README.md

 This project is due on Monday 2014-04-28 @ 11:55 PM.

+## Updates

+ * 2014-04-16 - Changes have been made to the descriptions for both Tetris and Breaker.
+Please reread those sections carefully.

 ## Academic Honesty

 You implicitly agree to Academic Honesty policy as outlined in the course